adesam146/WACCSyntaxHighlighter/README.md

 A Vim syntax highlighting for the WACC language.
 WACC is a language for which second-year computing students have to write a compiler for.

 SETUP
-To set this up you need to copy the following two lines into you .vimrc file au BufRead,BufNewFile *.wacc set filetype=wacc au!
-Syntax wacc source <path for the wacc.vim file>
+To set this up you need to copy the following two lines into you .vimrc file <br />
+au BufRead,BufNewFile *.wacc set filetype=wacc <br />
+au!
+Syntax wacc source <path for the wacc.vim file> <br />

 ALTERNATIVE
 If you place "wacc.vim" file in ~/.vim/syntax/ then you shouldn't need the second